pegros/PEG_LIST/help/sfpegActionBarCmp.md

 _Note_: Whenever a error occurs, the error message provided is automatically displayed in an error toast popup.

 ### **Mass** Action Types (**massForm**, **massDML** and **massApex**)

-Two Action Types are available to execute operations (create, update, delete) on a selection of records, either directly or via a first popup form.
+Two Action Types are available to execute operations (`create`, `update`, `delete`) on a selection of records, either directly or via a first popup form.

-They are not available for standalone **sfpegActionBarCmp** usage but only when a parent Lightning component, such as **sfpegListCmp** provides a list of (selected) records.
+They are not available for standalone **sfpegActionBarCmp** usage but only when a parent Lightning component, such as **sfpegListCmp**, provides a list of (selected) records.

 * **massForm** opens an edit form in a popup leveraging the standard [lightning-record-edit-form](https://developer.salesforce.com/docs/component-library/bundle/lightning-record-edit-form/documentation)